celwell20/ROB-530-Term-Project/README.md

 - ```transforms3D```
 - ```matplotlib```

 After installing the above Python libraries, simply download the contents of the repository and run ```main.py```.
+To analyse the data and recreate the graphs presented in report, run ```analysis.py``` instead.

 ## Introduction
 Pose estimation is an important task in computer vision and robotics.
 It involves determining the position and orientation of an object in a 3D space.
 One common method for pose estimation involves using a monocular camera and a convolutional neural network (CNN).
 The one selected for this project is [produced by Dr. Maani Ghaffari's research lab](https://ieeexplore-ieee-org.proxy.lib.umich.edu/document/9672748) [1].
 To further improve this pose estimate, we propose introducing a particle filter which will propagate a uniform distribution of SE(3) particles through the same motion model used by the CNN, whilst updating their weights based on the CNN-based estimation.